yanisz07/TimelessJourneys/README.md

 ## Rules

-Z (Attack): Press this key to perform an attack.
+(depending if you are azerty or qwerty you can adapt but here is the azerty one) Z (Attack): Press this key to perform an attack.
 Depending on your current weapon or the context, this might mean a melee swipe, a ranged shot, or another form of attack.

 A (Switch Range/Melee): This key toggles your combat mode between ranged and melee.
 Use it to adapt your fighting style to different enemies or situations.